Open Bore MRI

 All Raleigh Radiology locations offer the Espree technology.
 Obese, claustrophobic, and elderly patients no longer need to travel long distances for an open MRI scan.

 Absolutely.
 The Siemens 1.5T Open Bore MRI provide a more comfortable patient experience for larger patients, claustrophobic, or anyone who just wants more space.
 With the Siemens Espree, one size fits all.
-Effective October, we will offer Open Bore MRI at all MRI locations.

 Insurance coverage for the 1.5T Open Bore MRI is no different than coverage for a traditional MRI.
 Most insurance plans do require pre-authorization for MRI exams.
 Patients are advised to check directly with their insurance company for their MRI benefit.
 Patient benefits may vary for pre-authorization, deductible, or co-pay requirements.